Frequently Asked Questions

 Families typically initiate the IEE process by submitting a written request to the school district.
 The district must respond in a reasonable timeframe, either agreeing to fund the IEE or filing for a due process hearing to defend their original evaluation.
 Every district handles this process differently, so we recommend reaching out to us directly to discuss your specific situation and determine the best path forward.

-Our IEEs include a comprehensive evaluation, a detailed written report, and a meeting to review findings with your family.
+Our IEE package includes the comprehensive evaluation, a detailed written report, presentation to the ARD/IEP committee to review the IEE, and due process examinations and proceedings.
 We are committed to providing objective, thorough assessments that give families the information and documentation they need to advocate effectively for their child.